-10 Preservation of
+11 Preservation of

 The storage of miscellaneous items can create a risk of fire starting or spreading, prevent safe escape in an emergency and make it more difficult to extinguish a fire.
 Therefore, always handle flammable materials according to the instructions.
-It is strictly forbidden to store flammable substances in individual rooms.
-Exits to the building must always be kept accessible and unobstructed.

-- Residential accommodation and associated balconies, terraces or similar spaces - The storage of unnecessary goods in the apartments shall be avoided. - Exit routes, stairwells, internal corridors and storage access routes No goods may be stored. - Under or in the vicinity of buildings - No flammable material or other goods may be stored on the walls of buildings, including rubbish bins, cardboard stacks and pallets.
+The storage of flammable substances in individual rooms is strictly forbidden.
+Exits to the building must always be kept accessible and unobstructed. - Residential apartments and their balconies, terraces or similar spaces - Avoid storing unnecessary items in the apartments - Exits, stairwells, internal corridors and storage passageways - Do not store any items. - Do not store flammable material or other goods on the walls of buildings, including rubbish bins, cardboard stacks and transport trays.